fengyuanchen/viewerjs/README.md

 - Type: `Boolean`
 - Default: `true`

-Indicate if toggle the image size between its natural size and initial size when double click on the image or not.
+Indicate whether to toggle the image size between its natural size and initial size when double-clicking the image.

-In other words, call the [`toggle`](#toggle) method automatically when double click on the image.
+In other words, call the [`toggle`](#toggle) method automatically when the image is double-clicked.

 > Requires [`dblclick`](https://developer.mozilla.org/en-US/docs/Web/Events/dblclick) event support.